zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 ```

-In this scenario, since the AJAX call will be issued from a DataContext, refreshing data in QueryCaches/EntityCaches will be done using QueryCache/EntityCache methods directly.
+In this scenario, because the AJAX call will be issued from a DataContext, refreshing data in caches is performed  using methods from the dataCache classes directly.
 See ["Refreshing/updating a QueryCache/EntityCache"](#refresh-datacache) below.

 <a name="refresh-dataview-sample"></a>
-* **User clicks 'Refresh' command** - (Less common) The user clicks on some 'Refresh'-like command on a Blade or Part, implemented in that Blade/Part's ViewModel.
+* **User clicks `Refresh` command** - (Less common) The user clicks on some 'Refresh'-like command on a blade or part, implemented in that blade or part's `ViewModel`.

 ```ts
 class RefreshCommand implements MsPortalFx.ViewModels.Commands.Command<void> {